 Next, place your palm over the top of your knee.
 The area just above your hand is the bottom of the rectangle.

-Now imagine there is a line down the middle of your rectangle.
-(This line goes straight down from your groin to your knee.)
+Now, imagine there is a line down the middle of your rectangle.
+(This line goes straight down from your hip to your knee.)
 Anywhere along this line is the best place to give the injection.
+(See the image below.)

 Hold the syringe like a pencil.
-Insert the needle straight into your skin.
+Insert the needle straight into your skin and into the muscle at a 90-degree angle.

-Give no more than 4 mL of medicine in this site.
-If the prescribed dose is more than 4 mL, you may need to split the medicine into 2 doses.
-You would then give 2 injections in 2 different sites.
+Give no more than 5 mL of medicine in this site.
+If the prescribed dose is more than 5 mL, you may need to split the medicine into 2 doses.
+You would then give 2 injections in 2 different places on your thigh.

-Remove the needle and syringe outward away from the body.
+Remove the needle and syringe outward away from your body.

-Put the needle and syringe in a special container (sharps container).
+Put the needle and syringe in a sharps container.

 Dispose of the materials as you were shown by your healthcare provider.